liaochong/spring-boot-starter-converter/README.md

 Supported Versions
 ------------------

-- 0.0.x - Continued support for Java 8,Spring boot
+- 0.0.x - only support for Java 8+,Spring Boot